MyCryptoCheckout/wordpress/readme.txt

 * New currency: TRONBITCOIN TBTC
 * New currency: TurtleNetwork TN
 * Fix: EDD: Show receipt when _not_ using MCC on checkout.
+* Fix: QRcode CSS on payment page.
+* Test: Used BrowserStack to test payment page across browsers, operating systems, and mobile devices.

 = 2.17 20180915 =